 So, that’s basically the Thai method of treating a cold.

 Saline Nasal Treatment

-If you really want to do it right – get some saline solution, or make some with bottled water and salt, and use a little squirter bottle to pour it into your nose (while your head is either held way back, or way forward).
+If you really want to do it right – get some saline solution, or make some with bottled water and salt, and use a little squirter bottle to pour it into your nose (while your head is either held way back or way forward).
 Hold the other nostril closed with thumb and finger.
 Fill it up.
 Hold it in there a bit.
-Stand up and let it drain out to the sink or toilet.
+Stand up and let it drain out into the sink or toilet.
 Do the other side.
 Did it loosen it all up in there?
 Do that a few times each day.
 If you want, you can warm the water a bit too – it helps more.